 Information about the numerical sound and energy levels that are likely to elicit certain types of physiological and behavioral reactions is needed to analyze potential impacts on marine species.
-Revised Phase III criteria and thresholds for quantitative modeling of impacts use the best available existing data from scientific journals, technical reports, and monitoring reports to develop thresholds and functions for estimating impacts on marine species.
+The criteria and thresholds for quantitative modeling of impacts are based on the best available existing data from scientific journals, technical reports, and monitoring reports for estimating impacts to marine species.
 Working with NMFS, the Navy has developed updated criteria for marine mammals and sea turtles.
-Criteria for estimating impacts on marine fishes are also used in this analysis, which largely follows the Sound Exposure Guidelines for Fishes and Sea Turtles (Popper et al., 2014).

-Since the release of the Criteria and Thresholds for U.S. Navy Acoustic and Explosive Effect Analysis in 2012 (U.S. Department of the Navy, 2012b), recent and emerging science has necessitated an update to these criteria and thresholds for assessing potential impacts on marine mammals and sea turtles.
-A detailed description of the Phase III acoustic and explosive criteria and threshold development is included in the supporting technical report Criteria and Thresholds for U.S. Navy Acoustic and Explosive Impact to Marine Mammals and Sea Turtles (U.S. Department of the Navy, 2017c), and details are provided in each resource section.
+Since the release of the Criteria and Thresholds for U.S. Navy Acoustic and Explosive Effect Analysis in 2012 (U.S. Department of the Navy, 2012a), recent and emerging science has necessitated an update to these criteria and thresholds for assessing potential impacts on marine mammals and sea turtles.
+A detailed description of the revised acoustic and explosive criteria and threshold development is included in the supporting technical report Criteria and Thresholds for U.S. Navy Acoustic and Explosive Impact to Marine Mammals and Sea Turtles (U.S. Department of the Navy, 2017b), and details are provided in each resource section.
 A series of behavioral studies, largely funded by the U.S. Navy, has led to a new understanding of how some species of marine mammals react to military sonar.
 This understanding resulted in developing new behavioral response functions for estimating alterations in behavior.
 Additional information on auditory weighting functions has also emerged [e.g., (Mulsow et al., 2015)], leading to the development of a new methodology to predict auditory weighting functions for each hearing group along with the accompanying hearing loss thresholds.
 These criteria for predicting hearing loss in marine mammals were largely adopted by NMFS for species within their purview (National Marine Fisheries Service, 2016).